kernelci/kernelci-core/doc/collection-test-case.rst

  :query string name: The name of a test case.
  :query int samples: Number of registered measurements.
  :query string status: The status of the test execution.
- :query string test_set_id: The ID of the test set associated with the test case.
- :query string test_suite_id: The ID of the test suite associated with the test set.
+ :query string test_suite_id: The ID of the test suite associated with the test case.
- :query string test_suite_name: The name of the test suite associated with the test set.
+ :query string test_suite_name: The name of the test suite associated with the test case.
- :query string time: The time it took to execute the test set.
+ :query string time: The time it took to execute the test case.
  :query string vcs_commit: The VCS commit value.

  :status 200: Results found.